qijiezhao/pseudo-3d-pytorch/README.md

     ```
 3. **Finetune the model**

-    when finetune the models on your custom dataset, use get_optim_policies() to set different learning speed for different layers. e.g. When dataset is small, Only need to train several deepest layers, set *slow_rate=0.8* in code, and change the following *lr_mult*,*decay_mult*.
+    when finetuning the models on your custom dataset, use get_optim_policies() to set different learning speed for different layers. e.g. When dataset is small, Only need to train several deepest layers, set *slow_rate=0.8* in code, and change the following *lr_mult*,*decay_mult*.

 Reference: